James4Ever0/notes/amdgpu, rocm and pytorch.md

 you need to set the shared graphical memory to a larger value.

-does not work for integrated graphic cards, and supported amd cards are limited.
+rocm does not work for integrated graphic cards (even if you build it and configured the card name), and supported amd cards are limited.